BEST PLACES TO VISIT IN BARCELONA

 Budget-Friendly Hostels and Hostels in Barcelona

-If you prefer staying in hostels or are on a budget, then check out the best rates and your wallet will love you.
+If you prefer staying in hostels or on a budget, check out the best rates, and your wallet will love you.
 Find the best deals here.

 Barcelona Itinerary – Best Things to do in 3 Days

 This is not a typical Barcelona itinerary – however, you can do all the activities and tips in three days.
 It is a busy but not overly ambitious 3-day itinerary, and you can plan it according to your own travel speed.